What are the top 10 questions that I should answer before making a financial plan with my stock compensation?

 2. With stock options and SARs, how long do you have before the grant expires?

 3. What are other specific features of your company's stock and its stock plan?
-Does your company impose stock ownership or retention requirements?
+For example: Does your company impose ownership or retention requirements for its shares, or blackout periods when you cannot sell its stock?
 Do the shares pay dividends?
 Will your company allow you to engage in hedging with its stock?

 4. How do you see the future of your company's stock and your job?
 How likely are you to receive additional equity awards?